 No. For the past several years, sponsoring school districts have hired approximately 5-10 new principals per year, as well as a number of assistant principals.
 Participants who are successful in all aspects of the program will be very competitive candidates for these openings but are not guaranteed principalships.

 The Leadership Academy has been created to address the ongoing need for school leaders who are well versed in their sponsoring school district’s goals.
 These school districts will seriously consider all successful candidates for principal and assistant principal vacancies.
 To date, Leadership Academy graduates have enjoyed a 100% placement rate in school administrative positions.

 Mentor principals are selected based on their demonstrated leadership skills, their schools’ success in implementing their school district’s goals, raising student achievement levels, and their skills in and commitment to mentoring.
-The Leadership Academy team will identify Mentor principals.
+The Leadership Academy team will identify mentor principals.
 In order to qualify as a mentor principal, the mentor must attend the training session during the month of May.